Chap92/AfterEffectsScriptParseJSON/README.md

-# AfterEffects JSON Parsing Script
+# After Effects JSON Parsing Script
 This After Effects script has been written in ExtendScript.
 It pulls information from a JSON file and creates an animation in After Effects.

 * The JSON file should be in the same folder as the script.